OlefirElena/OlefirElena/README.md

 ### What am I good at:

-- Developing websites using HTML, CSS, Javascript, jQuery;
+- Developing websites using HTML, CSS, Javascript;
 - Coding design layouts into pixel-perfect, cross-browser, search engine-compatible websites, for submission to backend developer for subsequent integration on CMS;
 ____